-If your academic background is not reflective of your academic potential or you are not successful in applying through the standard application procedure, you can “prove your way in” through our Gateway Program by demonstrating academic success in four foundational courses, called gateway courses.
-The gateway courses give you an opportunity to demonstrate your current academic capabilities and also provide a strong foundation for continued academic success in the Bachelor of Applied Arts and Sciences (BAAS) program.
+If your academic background is not reflective of your academic potential or you are not successful in applying through the standard application procedure, you can apply to “prove your way in” through our Gateway Program by demonstrating academic success in four foundational courses, called Gateway courses.
+The Gateway courses give you an opportunity to demonstrate your current academic capabilities and also provide a strong foundation for continued academic success in the Bachelor of Applied Arts and Sciences (BAAS) program.
 “Proving your way in” through our Gateway Program enrolls you in the same courses as students admitted through the standard admission process.
+Individuals that have already earned a bachelor’s degree are not eligible for the Gateway Program.